Toyota Avanza: Transmover

 In November 2016, Toyota-Astra Motor introduced the Toyota Transmover (downgraded Avanza below the E grade) for fleet usage in the market.
 It also replaces the Vios-based Limo sedan for taxicab usage.
 After the 2019 facelift for the Avanza, the Transmover retained the previous front fascia while received improvements from the second facelift Avanza such as retuned suspension, digital air conditioner controls, and shark fin-type antenna.

-Between November 2021 and January 2023, with the sale of the third-generation Avanza, the Transmover was the sole second-generation Avanza variant sold for fleet markets.
+Between November 2021 and mid-2023, the Transmover continues to be sold as a single variant along with the newer W100 Avanza.
+Production ceased in mid-2023 and was replaced by the W100-based Transmover.

 Malaysia

 The second-generation Avanza was launched in Malaysia on 11 January 2012.
 Unlike the first-generation model, the car was not assembled in Malaysia in favour of the first-generation Perodua Alza.
 It was initially available in four grade levels: 1.3 E, 1.5 E, 1.5 G and 1.5 S (known in Indonesia as the Veloz).
 The 1.3-litre models was powered by the K3-VE VVT-i engine with a 5-speed manual transmission. while the 1.5-litre models was powered by the 3SZ-VE VVT-i engine with a 4-speed automatic transmission.
 The facelift version was launched in October 2015.
 In February 2018, the 1.5 X grade was added to the range and positioned above the 1.5 S. It had several aesthetic add-ons to give the exterior a more rugged, crossover-inspired appearance.
 The second facelift Avanza was launched in Malaysia on 17 May 2019, with all models received the front fascia from the Indonesian market Veloz.
 Three grade levels were offered: 1.5 E, 1.5 S and 1.5 S+.
 The blind spot monitor and rear-cross traffic alert safety equipment was offered on the 1.5 S+ grade.
 It was replaced by the W100 series Veloz in 2022.